david-cho-lerat-HL2/typescript-node-module-starter/README.md

 # Starter template to write a Node.js module in TypeScript

-This template tries to apply the best practices of Node.js development.
+This template tries to apply the best practices of Node.js module development in TypeScript.

 ## License